pyyush/GraphML/README.md

 ## Run Experiments:

-* After metis and networkx are set up, we can try the scripts.
+* After metis and networkx are set up, you can try the scripts.

-* Download and store data files in the same folder as the scripts.
+* Download and store data files in their respective folders.

-  For example, the path of Amazon2M data files should be: ./Amazon2M-{G.json, feats.npy, class_map.json, id_map.json}
+  For example, the path of amazon2M data files should be: .datasets/amazon2M/amazon2M-{G.json, feats.npy, class_map.json, id_map.json}

 ## Citations:
 [1] Wei-Lin Chiang et al. "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"\